 Texas A&M football reporter Courtney Roland found unharmed, police say

-A Texas college football reporter who vanished after reportedly texting her roommate about being followed by a suspicious man was found Monday and appeared to be unharmed, Houston police said.
+A Texas college football reporter who vanished after reportedly texting her roommate about being followed by a suspicious man was found Monday under an overpass and appeared to be unharmed, Houston police said.

-Courtney Roland, 29, was found near the Houston Galleria mall and was taken to a hospital for evaluation, according to a police tweet.
+Courtney Roland, 29, was located near the Houston Galleria mall, according to a police tweet.

-"We don't have too many details right now; we're just happy she's OK," her father Steve Roland told the Houston Chronicle, noting that officers called him from a Chick-fil-A restaurant to report the news, although he was unsure if that was where she was found.
+"We don't have too many details right now; we're just happy she's OK," her father Steve Roland told the Houston Chronicle.

+Police said "after seeing Ms. Roland's case in the news this morning, a passerby called us about 8:15am, stating Ms. Roland was under an overpass at the 610 West Loop at Richmond.

+"Our officers arrived, confirmed it was her and arranged she be checked at an area hospital," police added.

 Roland, who covers Texas A&M University football for the college sports website Rivals, was last seen Sunday around 5:40 pm walking alone in a store at the Houston Galleria, investigators had said.